MS-Sustainability-Resources/MS_SustainabilityManager_SDK_Sample/README.md

 ## Conclusion
 This sample provides a practical guide to accessing Microsoft Sustainability Manager emissions data using Dataverse SDK in C#.
 It can be extended to fetch additional entities or integrate with other sustainability workflows.

+## IMPORTANT - Supportability Disclaimer
+This sample is provided as-is without any guarantees or warranties.
+It is intended for demonstration purposes only.
+Depending on how this code is extended, additional work may be required to ensure compliance with business requirements and best practices.
+Users should validate and test any modifications before deploying them to production environments.